All posts

 The following are characteristics of a cross-border solo founder's structural position that exist independently of entity creation:

 • Tax residency determination — where the founder is tax-resident, whether that residency triggers obligations in multiple jurisdictions, and how the entity's income interacts with the founder's personal tax position.
+The digital nomad tax residency guide maps how different countries answer this question.

 • FBAR and FATCA obligations — reporting requirements that attach to the founder as a US person, regardless of which service created the entity.
+FinCEN requires reporting of foreign financial accounts exceeding $10,000 in aggregate value.
+Many founders with Wise or Revolut accounts are unaware of their FBAR reporting obligations.

 • Multi-jurisdiction PE risk — whether the founder's activities in other countries create permanent establishment exposure for the entity.